amogod/harMAN/README.md

 ## Providing Extensions

 The GraphQL response allows for adding additional information in a response to a GraphQL query via a field in the response called `"extensions"`.
-This
+This is added by providing an `extensions` function when using `graphqlHTTP`.
+T